 Of interest to archaeologists are the Indian burial mounds off Satartia Road between Satartia and Holly Bluff.
 One is tree-covered, and on the rainy day when a group and I visited the site, the rain had washed out numerous pottery shards.
 Another mound has a modern home on it.
 There is a lot to see in the Delta, and I need to do more exploring.

-Photographs taken with an Olympus E-330 digital camera or a compact Fuji F31fd.
+I took these photographs with an Olympus E-330 digital camera or a compact Fuji F31fd.